 Activating the WooCommerce plugin will immediately begin its set up process.
-In all the above-stated methods of installing WooCommerce, as soon as you click the Activate Plugin or Activate, as the case may be, the plugin brings up the WooCommerce setup wizard, which is simply a six-part form for you to set up your online store.
+In all the above-stated methods of installing WooCommerce, as soon as you click on Activate Plugin or Activate, the plugin brings up the WooCommerce setup wizard.
+This wizard is simply a six-part form for you to set up your online store.

 You may set up your WooCommerce online store immediately by filling the first form, click on Let’s go and move to the rest of the six-part form.
 On the other hand, you may as well choose to do the setup later by clicking on Not right now.

 First, you need to add basic settings, such as location, currency, etc.

 In the next screen, you would need to set up a payment method.
 Stripe, for example, is a very easy option for receiving payments from your WooCommerce store.
 You can choose to leave this option and set it up later.

 If you are selling physical goods, go ahead and set up your shipping rates in the next setup page.

 The next page recommends plugins for you to install.
 If you already selected your WordPress theme, uncheck StoreFront.
 For MailChimp, we also suggest that you read up on that service and decide if you need it or not.
 If you plan to send marketing emails, chances are, you do.